Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/1 - ONE/ONE.md

 Every character from the first tab (exclusive) to the new line character (inclusive if and only if not the last line in the element) is encoded into the string.
 Every new line character must be followed either with a tab which continues the element, or by a minus sign which ends the element.
+There must be at least one line between the starting and ending lines.

 If an element is nested within another element, every line of the element must be preceded by one tab for every level it is nested.